gmculp/rGBAT16AB/README.md

 # rGBAT16AB
 An approach to using [NYC DCP's geocoder](http://www1.nyc.gov/site/planning/data-maps/open-data/dwn-gde-home.page) from within an R package.
-Geosupport Desktop must be installed on your machine prior to building this package.
+Geosupport Desktop v16 (releases A, B, C, or D) must be installed on your machine prior to building this package.
 If you are using a 64-bit machine, you must install the 64-bit version of Geosupport Desktop.
 If you are using a 32-bit machine, you must install the 32-bit version of Geosupport Desktop.

 This package is currently in development.
 At present, the package only works on Windows 32-bit and 64-bit machines.
 Requires devtools and Rcpp to build from within RStudio.